 Southern Ute Indian Tribe (SUIT) provides a variety of agricultural services to Tribal members including market information, weed management and irrigated cropland rehabilitation.
 With NAAF funding, SUIT will organize a regional hemp symposium for farmers and business owners interested in this new market opportunity.

-Spruce Root provides services to Alaska Native food producers in the form of loans and business planning.
-With NAAF funding, Spruce Root will start a food business program for diverse social enterprises based on ethically harvesting wild edible and medicinal forest products and host a convening for participants to network.
+Spruce Root supports Alaska Native food producers directly by working with them to develop business plans and financial models.
+With NAAF funding, Spruce Root will start a food business program for diverse social enterprises based on ethically harvesting wild edible and medicinal forest products and host a networking event.

 Stockbridge-Munsee Community (SMC) provides education and resources to community members interested in agriculture and grows food to build food sovereignty throughout the community.
 With NAAF funding, SMC will construct a wash and pack facility to help Native producers capture more value from their agricultural products.